-For the year ended December 31, 2021 and 2020, the estimated amounts of remuneration to employee were \$7,196 and \$9,071, and to directors and supervisors by the Company were \$7,196 and \$9,071, respectively, which were calculated based on the Company's net profit before income tax and remuneration to employees and directors and supervisors multiple the earnings allocation percentage as specified in the Company's articles.
-It was recognized as operating expense for the years ended December 31, 2021 and 2020.
+For the year ended December 31, 2022 and 2021, the estimated amounts of remuneration to employee were \$11,473 and \$7,196, and to directors and supervisors by the Company were \$11,473 and \$7,196, respectively, which were calculated based on the Company's net profit before income tax and remuneration to employees and directors and supervisors multiple the earnings allocation percentage as specified in the Company's articles.
+It was recognized as operating expense for the years ended December 31, 2022 and 2021.
+If the actual distribution amount differs from the estimated amount in the following year, the difference is treated as a change in accounting estimate and recognized as profit or loss in the following year.
+The difference is recognized as profit or loss in the following year.
 If the Board of Directors resolved to distribute the employees' remuneration in the form of shares, the number of shares of the distribution is based on the closing price of the day before the Board of Directors' meeting date.

-The estimated amounts of remuneration to employee and director and supervisors by the Company for fiscal years of 2020 and 2019 were both \$9,071 and \$8,714, respectively.
+The estimated amounts of remuneration to employee and director and supervisors by the Company for fiscal years of 2021 and 2020 were both \$7,196 and \$9,071, respectively.
 There was no difference between accounting estimates and board's resolutions.
 Related information would be available at the Market Observation Post System website.